Sofiyyah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A fill writing into file
+ A script that duplicate the last line of file